hyperflask/hyperflask-docs/docs/recipes/monitoring.md

 Monitoring is critical when running app in production.
 It gives you visibility across your infrastructure and allows you to debug issues without touching production servers.

+[Sentry](https://sentry.io/) provides error monitoring allowing you to quickly investigate errors in production.
+Sentry can also provide performance monitoring, equivalent to OpenTelemetry traces.

 [OpenTelemetry](https://opentelemetry.io/) is a set of standards meant to observe production environments across the stack, from server to application.
-It is a complex system that seems daunting but the Hyperflask stack integrates it in a seamless manner.

-Parallel to Open Telemetry, [Sentry](https://sentry.io/) provides error monitoring allowing you to quickly investigate errors in production.
-Sentry can also provide performance monitoring, equivalent to OpenTelemetry traces.

 Both are needed for proper monitoring of your infrastructure but Sentry may be sufficient when running on managed hosting providers.